intel/oim/README.md

 - `oimbr0`
 - 192.168.7.1 for the build host side of the bridge interfaces
 - 192.168.7.2/4/6/8 for the virtual machines
-- 8.8.8.8 as DNS server for the virtual machine
+- the same DNS server for the virtual machines as on the development host

 To undo the configuration changes made by `test/runqemu-ifup` when the tap device is no longer needed, run: